MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 To launch Microsoft Edge in IE mode with IEDriver:

-1. Create an `InternetExplorerDriverService`.

-1. Define `InternetExplorerOptions` with additional capabilities that point to the Microsoft Edge browser.
+1. Define `InternetExplorerOptions` with additional properties that point to the Microsoft Edge browser.

-1. Start an instance of `InternetExplorerDriver` and pass it `InternetExplorerDriverService` and `InternetExplorerOptions`.
+1. Start an instance of `InternetExplorerDriver` and pass it `InternetExplorerOptions`.
 IEDriver launches Microsoft Edge and then loads your web content in IE mode.

 The next section shows the complete sample, and then the subsequent sections focus on each of the main steps that are listed above.